 One bag for stashing everything is a more professional and polished look than juggling several items in your hands and under your arms.
 It doesn’t need to be a big bag, just big enough to hold what you need.
 You can buy a bag or borrow one from a friend or family member.
 Likewise, you can use a backpack as long as it’s clean and not “well-used” (as in, frayed, torn, or falling apart).

-Pro tip: Throw a folder in the bag (preferable one with rigid sides) to protect your paper resume and any other documents you might want to show off.
+Throw in a folder with rigid sides or a padfolio to protect your paper resume and any other documents you might want to show off.

 Better safe than sorry!
 Pack a small container of mints to freshen your breath.
 A small bottle of mouthwash is also OK, but make sure it’s in a leakproof container (or two!).
 Skip the gum.
 You don’t want to forget about it and spit it out on your way to the interview room.
 Bonus: Add some floss to your bag in case you eat something before the interview.